Kobeep/Kobeep/README.md

 ## Who Am I?

-Fueled by a passion for technology, I’m a student at Maritime University in Gdynia, constantly expanding my skillset in computer hardware and becoming familiar with
+Fueled by a passion for technology, I’m constantly expanding my skillset in computer hardware and becoming familiar with
 ***DevOps methodology***.

   📫 How to reach me: